 - Try wraps instead of sandwiches.
 They are made from wheat flour, and when wrapped around a hummous or salad filling, they are delicious!
 Their nutritional value is much higher than that of a regular sandwich as they contain less carbohydrate on the outside and more nutritious filling on the inside.

 - Cooking in advance is one the biggest factors to consuming a healthy lunch.
 One, it is far cheaper than buying lunch everyday and two, when cooking your own lunch you know exactly how it has been made and the specific ingredients used.
 Key tip: Cook your lunch for the next 3 working days on a Sunday night and thats you done and dusted until Thursday!
 Or simply make your lunch for the next day the night before.

-I have attached a link below from BBC Good Food for some inspiration to cook nutritious and delicious lunches that you can pack up and take to college/univeristy/work, or simply cook and enjoy at home.
+go to site I have attached a link below from BBC Good Food for some inspiration to cook nutritious and delicious lunches that you can pack up and take to college/univeristy/work, or simply cook and enjoy at home.